-If your budget cannot afford you to go too often to the dentist, because some of dental treatments might be out of your price range and you don’t have dental insurance, the best solution for you is to perform an at-home checkup yourself monthly.
+If you cannot afford you to go to the dentist, because some dental treatments might be out of your price range and you don’t have dental insurance.
+The best solution for you is to perform an at-home checkup yourself each month.

-There are consultation kits especially made for patients.
+There are consultation kits especially made for patients for home checkup purposes.
 You can buy one online or ask for it in your pharmacy.
-They are equipped with a little mirror, a probe which you can use to find some possible issues, such as caries, gum bleeding, chipped teeth, checking interdental spaces or others.
+They are equipped with a little mirror, a probe which you can use to find issues, such as caries, gum bleeding, chipped teeth, checking interdental spaces or others.

 You can gently tap your teeth slightly and see if there is any pain or discomfort doing this.
 If you observe any abnormalities or pain, call for an appointment at your dentist.
-This home check-up should not replace the twice a year visits to the dentist which are so necessary.
+This home checkup should not replace the twice a year visits to the dentist which are also necessary.

-In addition, the following advice can reduce/prevent the main oral issues and, consequently, reduce any emergency visits to your dentist:
+The following advice can reduce/prevent the main oral issues and can help to reduce emergency visits to your dentist:

 - Reducing of sugar intake means the bacteria does not have enough supplies to provide dental plaque.